timmo001/home-panel/docs/docs/configui.md

 Enter the Config UI and click on a card's edit button.
 You can then edit the type, name etc. as you like.
 You can also delete the card if you want.

+!!! warning ""
+    If you are running Safari, the editing page might not load correctly.
+     We recommend you use another browser such as Chrome or Fierfox.

 ## Editing a group

 Enter the Config UI and click on a group's edit icon.
 You can then edit the name,